programmingninjas/pypi_resources/README.txt

-This is a very demo project to publish on pypi
+All files required to publish your first module on pypi